tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 First it makes a copy of EncodedClientHelloInner and copies the legacy_session_id field from ClientHelloOuter.
 It then looks for an "ech_outer_extensions" extension.
 If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
-If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the server MUST abort the connection with an "illegal_parameter" alert.
+The server MUST abort the connection with an "illegal_parameter" alert if any of the following are true:

+* Any referenced extension is missing in ClientHelloOuter.

+* "encrypted_client_hello" appears in OuterExtensions.

+* OuterExtensions contains duplicate values.

 The "ech_outer_extensions" extension is only used for compressing the ClientHelloInner.
 It MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.

-Note that it is possible to implement decoding of the EncodedClientHelloInner in a way that creates a denial-of-service vulnerability.
-Specifically, the server needs to check that each extension in the OuterExtensions list appears in the ClientHelloOuter.
-The naive strategy would require O(N\*M) time, where N is the number of extensions in the ClientHelloOuter and M is the number of extensions in the OuterExtensions list.
-Malicious clients could exploit this behavior in order to cause excessive work for the server, possibly making it unavailable.
-This problem can be mitigated by representing OuterExtensions in a way that allows it to be searched more quickly.
-For example, the runtime can be improved to O(N\*log(M)) by sorting the OuterExtensions and using binary search to access it.
+If the cost to decode an EncodedClientHelloInner is disproportionately large in comparison to the input size, a malicious client could exploit this in a denial of service attack.
+Implementations SHOULD avoid the following attack vectors:

+* If looking up a ClientHelloOuter extension takes time linear in the number of extensions, the overall decoding process would take O(M\*N) time, where M is the number of ClientHelloOuter extensions ClientHelloOuter and N is the size of OuterExtensions.
+This problem can be mitigated with a more efficient lookup, such as sorting ClientHelloOuter extensions and using binary search.

+* If OuterExtensions contains duplicate extensions, an attacker could cause the server to construct a large ClientHelloInner by including a large extension in ClientHelloOuter, of length L, and an OuterExtensions list referencing N copies of that extension.
+The server would then use O(N\*L) memory in response to O(N+L) bandwidth from the client.
+This can be mitigated by checking for duplicates before copying extensions.

 ## Authenticating the ClientHelloOuter {#authenticating-outer}